open-mmlab/mmpose/.github/ISSUE_TEMPLATE/error-report.md

 ---

 Thanks for your error report and we appreciate it a lot.
-If you feel we have help you, give us a STAR! :satisfied:
+If you feel we have helped you, give us a STAR! :satisfied:

 **Checklist**